University of Zaragoza: Foundation

 The primitive University of Zaragoza had a Faculty of Aristotelian Logic and another of philosophy (it included both natural philosophy and Aristotelian ethics), and all together they formed the Faculty of Arts.
 But this studium generale also had a Faculty of Grammar, which had several hundred students during the early 16th century, while the Faculty of Arts had near 50.
 In order to get their grades, the students had to be endorsed by another older student or teacher, pass private exams, and pay fees.
 Lessons were taught in the mornings and afternoons, which meant that many of them would rent chambers to stay in at night.

 This primitive University of Zaragoza had physician master Pedro La Cabra as its first high master, and after him the maestre Luis Gorriz, who died in 1510.
 After him, the archbishop appointed his personal physician, master Juan Tarabal, who remained in this position until 1520, when the archbishop died because of the plague.
 That year Tarabal was substituted by master Gaspar Lax, a prolific author and prominent European figure in logic, philosophy and mathematics, whose works were used in many other contemporaneous universities.
 Lax had been teaching in the University of Paris and later in the university of Huesca, and from 1520 he was simultaneously high master and one of the four masters of arts.
 This high master had Erasmian friends, both in Paris and Zaragoza, and allowed Erasmus's works to be taught in this studium.
 The same year, 1520, Michael Servetus – the brilliant nephew of Gaspar Lax – started his studies under the direction of his uncle and the other three masters of arts (Exerich, Ansías, Miranda, Carnicer, Villalpando).
 Servetus became himself a Master of Arts in 1525, a position he held until 1527, when he had a brawl with his uncle Gaspar Lax, and after being expelled from the studium he left Spain for Toulouse Studium Generale.
 Lax remained the high master until his death in 1560.

 Recent history

 Basílica del Pilar and river Ebro.

 Buildings of the Institute for Biocomputation and Physics of Complex Systems in Zaragoza, Spain.

-The University of Zaragoza is the main centre of technological innovation in the Ebro Valley and enjoys great prestige among the group of Spanish, European and international universities it has relations with.

-Academic staff at the University of Zaragoza are highly specialised and have broad research and teaching experience.
-Be it Spanish as a foreign language or fields as interesting to international students as Spanish literature, geography, archaeology, cinema, history, biocomputation and Physics of Complex Systems (BIFI research group) or nanotechnology (among many others), the combination of teaching and research is proving very successful.

-The university, with a total of about 40.000 students, is composed of a teaching staff of about 3,000 in different positions and an administrative and technical staff of about 2,000.
+The university, with a total of about 40,000 students, has a teaching staff of about 3,000 in different positions and an administrative and technical staff of about 2,000.
 It is distributed across campuses located in Zaragoza, Huesca and Teruel.